unique-subedi/unique-subedi.github.io/_pages/about.md

 Research Interest
 ======

 I am broadly interested in theory of machine learning.
+Some of my topics of interest includes: learning theory, online learning, adversarial robustness, vector-valued prediction, partial-feedbacks models.
+In the past, I have also dabbled in probabilistic models in number theory.

 Publications and Preprints
 ======